PaluMacil/misc/README.md

 # Licenses

 Each misc project is licensed under an [MIT license](./LICENSE) unless the project folder contains a license.
 In that case, use that license for that project instead.
 Dependencies will also have licenses of thier own, but in most cases won't be in the repo (depending upon the language).

+Animal images at the top of this document are [unicode emojis](http://www.alt-codes.net/animal-symbols.php) and might vary in appearance and are not my intellectual property.